 - Ensure you fully answered the questions - friends and family are often willing to help review essays!
-Ask them to read your essays, but don’t tell them what you were asked to write about.
-When they’re done reading, what do they think you were assigned to write?
-If they can answer that question, then you’ve answered our questions!
-If they aren’t sure what your writing assignment was, you may not have addressed the essay prompts specifically enough.
+Ask them to read your essays, but don't tell them what you were asked to write about.
+When they're done reading, what do they think your writing assignment was?
+If they can answer that question, then you've answered our questions!

 Need help getting started on your personal statement or want a one-on-one consultation on a draft of your essay?
 Use the online workshop Personal Statements for a Health Program.